appliedAI-Initiative/pymetrius/{{cookiecutter.project_name}}/README-dev.md

 The github and azure ci pipelines are rather rudimentary.
 Pull requests are always welcome!

-### Development and Release Process with Gitlab
+### Development and Release Process with Gitlab and Github

-In order to be able to automatically release new versions of the package from develop and master, the CI pipeline should have access to the following variables (they should already be set on global level):
+In order to be able to automatically release new versions of the package, the CI pipeline should have access to the following variables / github secrets:

 ```
-PYPI_REPO_URL
 PYPI_REPO_USER
 PYPI_REPO_PASS
 ```

-They will be used in the release steps in the gitlab pipeline.
+They will be used in the release steps in the pipeline.
+If you want to publish packages to a private server, you will also need to set the `PYPI_REPO_URL` variable.

-You will also need to set up Gitlab CI deploy keys for automatically committing from the develop pipeline during version bumping
+On gitlab, you will need to set up Gitlab CI deploy keys for automatically committing from the develop pipeline during version bumping

 #### Automatic release process